godotengine/godot-docs/classes/class_editorexportplatformweb.rst

 :ref:`bool<class_bool>` **variant/thread_support**

-If enabled, the exported game will support threads.
-It requires `a "cross-origin isolated" website <https://web.dev/articles/coop-coep>`__, which can be difficult to setup and brings some limitations (e.g. not being able to communicate with third-party websites).
+If ``true``, the exported game will support threads.
+It requires `a "cross-origin isolated" website <https://web.dev/articles/coop-coep>`__, which may be difficult to set up and is limited for security reasons (such as not being able to communicate with third-party websites).

-If disabled, the exported game will not support threads.
+If ``false``, the exported game will not support threads.
 As a result, it is more prone to performance and audio issues, but will only require to be run on a HTTPS website.

 .. rst-class:: classref-item-separator